About The Band

 By March, the band’s work revolved around their self-made shows which Grady notes had become the “talk of the town,” quickly breaking them into the upper echelons of the SLO music scene in a matter of months.
 Hosted out of Ari’s house, Honeyboys became their own promoters and producers, engineering their own lineups with some of the area’s most sought-after acts and tailoring their music directly for the stage, so when COVID-19 lock downs halted their performances, Honeyboys struggled to adapt.
 “We were pretty depressed at first,” Grady admits.

 Although Honeyboys originally saw COVID-19 as a setback, it actually became a boon, allowing the group more time to focus on recording and producing their music.
-Always the optimists, Honeyboys used their time away from performing to make a collection of their strongest songs to date, including their quarantine-produced single “Davinci,” out January 15th.
-Their first release of 2021, “Davinci” acts as a lead up to their debut project, due later this year.
+Always the optimists, Honeyboys used their time away from performing to make a collection of their strongest songs to date, including their quarantine-produced single “One Another,” out March 5th.
+This marks their second release of 2021, and the final sneak peek into the Honeyboys debut EP, laying the groundwork for a collection of songs sharing the same ambition.

 - Words by Kristin Robinson